No one starts a business with dreams of providing poor customer service.

 And it’s difficult to inspire your employees to stay engaged and provide exceptional customer experiences when you’re giving them tools that make both them and the people they are supporting feel like parts of an assembly line.

 Software shouldn’t be part of the problem

-Historically, help desk software hasn’t been accessible to every business.
+Historically, customer service software hasn’t been accessible to every business.
 Excessive segmentation and confusing pricing models have made traditional help desks tailored to companies who have time and money to burn.
 That’s a disservice to businesses and their customers.

-We’re committed to democratizing support, by making delightful help desk software accessible again.
+We’re committed to democratizing support by making delightful customer service software accessible again.